minesh1291/Adaping-Data-Science-for-Industries/README.md

 How much data do I need to collect ?
 -
+This is a tough question to answer without any prior knowledge of specific case of its application.
+However, there are few things which you should generally concider while planning data collection for model building:

+  1. **Population size**:
+  How large is the population? is there dependancy with time?
+What timeframe of data are you looking at OR interested in - is it few days/months/years or are you only interested in subset of the population or you can collect only fixed amount of data considering resource limitations and want to prepare model from that.

+  2. **Variance**:
+  What's the variance of the sample?
+If it's continues or discrete data, how many unique values are there?
+Having a metric around this will help determine the number of samples you'll need.
+If this is a low variance set, you may only need a few hundred/thousand observations.

+  3. **Present Clusters in Data**:
+  Is your data grouped in a meaningful way?
+If so, you'll need to factor this into your sample.
+Depending on what you're doing, you'll want a meaningful representation of the population.
+If the data is not grouped, but has distinct groups within it that you care about, you may need to stratify or pre-process your data.

+  4. **Model and Goals**:
+  All of this ends up coming down to what you're trying to do.
+If you're trying to classify or parse a set of unique entities, you may be better off streaming a large set of your data rather than trying to sample it.
+If you're trying to classify images or customers based on behavior, you may only need a small subset depending on how these groups differ.

 What evaluation metric do I use ?
 How much accuracy is good enough ?
 -